TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 4. Event Dispatching: Hook and PSR-14 event overhead

-The optimisation does not lie in tuning individual algorithms, but in strategically bypassing entire categories of per-record operations.
+Optimisation lies not in tuning individual algorithms, but in strategically bypassing entire categories of per-record operations.

-Bottleneck Distribution: Cache flushing and reference index updates are the main culprits.
+Bottleneck Distribution: Cache flushing and reference index updates are the primary culprits.

 Performance Optimisation: A Practical Guide